 The objective of breast reduction surgery is to decrease the size of the breasts and reshape them in order to make them more proportional to your body size.
-In so doing, not only are breasts more balanced to the body, which improves appearance, but also the reduction in weight can greatly assist with back and neck pain.
+Breasts proportions become more balanced to the body, which can improve appearance, and the reduction in weight can greatly assist with back and neck issues.

 - Breast reduction surgery is a viable option for individuals whose breasts are too large for their body frame.